yellobyte/ESP32-DevBoards-Getting-Started/boards/ESP32-CAM(AI-THINKER)/Readme.md

 monitor_dtr = 0
 ```

 Very few camera boards (maybe camera dependent?) have problems to deliver a proper video stream.
 In such case it almost always helped to vary the camera clock XCLK slightly, e.g from 20MHz (default) to 18MHz or 22Mhz.
-Just experiment with various frequencies and choose one that fits you best.
+Just experiment with various frequencies and choose one that fixes the problem and fits you best.
 This can be done on the Web interface:
 <p align="left"><img src="doc/Setting_XCLK_via_web_interfaceJPG.jpg" height="60"/></p>

 or in the program in function setup():